RaphaelDeLaGhetto/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-The total number of steps taken each day is determined.
+Determine the total number of steps taken each day.
 These values are used to plot a histogram marking their frequency and to calculate their mean and
 median: